In addition to extensive

 Seventy-five normal healthy fertile men (controls) and 75 men

-undergoing infertility screening.
+undergoing infertility screening were involved.
 High-performance liquid chromatography assay

 for quantitation of dopa, adrenaline, and noradrenaline in seminal plasma and

-blood.
-Estimation by RIA of hormonal parameters in blood plasma, namely T, LH,
+blood was done alng with eestimation of hormonal parameters in blood plasma, namely T, LH,

 FSH, and PRL.
 Decreased sperm count and motility were seen in infertile